Book Now

 Sciatica Kicking Your Butt?

 Sciatica….
-The most tossed around term for general pain around the low back and hips.
-Most Patients mis-understand what Sciatica really is.
+The most tossed-around term for general pain around the lower back and hips.
+Most Patients misunderstand what Sciatica is.

-Common misrepresentations of Sciatica are: Shooting pain in the glute, Numbness on the front of thigh, Low back stiffness, and Shooting pain that starts in the front pelvis and goes down the side of the leg.
+Common misrepresentations of Sciatica are shooting pain in the glute, numbness on the front of the thigh, Low back stiffness, and Shooting pain that starts in the front pelvis and goes down the side of the leg.

 Too often these descriptions are used and patients will diagnose themselves as having “Sciatica.”
 But then you may ask…what TRULY is Sciatica?
 Let’s find out with some Anatomy first…